Tōdaijiyama Sword: Interpretation

 The Zhongping era is one of the Chinese traditional era name used by Emperor Ling of Han, corresponding between 184 and 189.
-In the Chinese historical book Records of Wei, which is part of the Records of the Three Kingdoms, Wa (Japan) had a large civil war in the period.
-It is assumed that the sword was bestowed by Emperor Ling on a king of Wa, though its detail is not yet unknown.
+In the Wajinden, a Chinese source describing Japan that is the part of the Records of the Three Kingdoms, the state of Wa had a large civil war in the period.
+It is assumed that the sword was bestowed by Emperor Ling on a king of Wa, though its detail is unknown.
 Then the sword was passed to a local ruling family in the region, who constructed the Tōdaijiyama Kofun in the late 4th century.